-Annex B (Normative) Selected Guidance to Language Designers
+Annex B (Informative) Selected principles for language designers

-These are recommendations for the language developers’ community, standards that if developed could be of use to all languages such as the standards ISO/IEC/IEC 60559 Floating-Point arithmetic, ISO/IEC 10967-1:2012, Part 1: Integer and floating point arithmetic, and ISO/IEC 10967-2:2001, Part 2: Elementary numerical functions:
+These are principles that, if implemented in languages that do not currently implement them, will reduce or eliminate sources of common vulnerabilities.
+These principles are provided to the language developer community as possible input to their future standards.
+They were extracted from “Implications for language design and usage” from subclause 6.X.6 in this document.
+Wording has been adjusted to provide a more general context, where applicable.

+B.1 The following principles are addressed to the language-designer community at large:

 Standardized terminology for type systems

-Standardize on a common, uniform terminology to describe type systems so that programmers experienced in other languages can reliably learn the type system of a language that is new to them.
+Standardize on a common, uniform terminology to describe type systems so that programmers experienced in other languages can reliably learn the type-system of a language that is new to them.

-Standardize on a common, uniform terminology to describe generics/templates so that programmers experienced in one language can reliably learn and refer to the type system of another language that has the same concept, but with a different name.
+Standardize on a common, uniform terminology to describe generics/templates so that programmers experienced in one language can reliably learn and refer to the type-system of another language that has the same concept, but with a different name.

-Standardized calling
+Standardized calling of subprograms, or methods

 Standardize provisions for inter-language calling.

-Standardize on where parameter checks are done; that is, the receiving program does the parameter checks, not the calling program.
+Standardize on how to indicate where parameter checks are performed.

-(Deal with compilation and static analysis that eliminate the need for runtime checks)
+Support static analysis, as static analysis of source code can eliminate much of the need for runtime checks.

 Standardized fault handling